-Randall Mell has been covering golf since 1997 but has been a sportswriter for 30 years.
-Before joining GolfChannel.com as a senior writer, he was the golf writer and national college football columnist at the South Florida Sun-Sentinel.
-Mell has won two first-place awards in the Golf Writers of Association of America’s annual writing contest.
-He won first place in the daily newspaper category in 2007 for his story about Mark Wilson’s display of sportsmanship winning The Honda Classic.
-He also won first place in the daily special projects category in 2006 for a series of stories that included a probing look at the rivalry between architect Robert Trent Jones’ sons.
+Prior to joining the network, he was the golf writer and national college football columnist at the South Florida Sun-Sentinel.
+Mell has won two-first place awards in the Golf Writers Association of America’s annual writing contest, including first place in the daily newspaper category in 2007 for his story about Mark Wilson’s display of sportsmanship in winning the Honda Classic.
+He also won first place in the daily special projects category in 2006 for a series of stories that included a probing look into the rivalry between architect Robert Trent Jones’ sons.